Adldap2/Adldap2-Laravel/readme.md

 ## Auth Driver

-The Adldap Laravel auth driver allows you to seamlessly authenticate active directory users, as well as have a local database record of the user.
-This allows you to easily attach information to the users as you would a regular laravel application.
+The Adldap Laravel auth driver allows you to seamlessly authenticate AD users, as well as have a local database record of the user.

+This allows you to easily attach information to the users account as you would a regular laravel application.

 > **Note**: The Adldap auth driver actually extends from and utilizes Laravel's eloquent auth driver.